 Zebpay’s currency exchange does not currently support Laxmi coin trading.

 Despite harsh government policies and possible competition from India’s reserve bank, Mr. Goenka remains hopeful.

 The COO of Zebpay is optimistic about increasing the magnitude and influence of India’s cryptocurrency network.
-Before the crackdown on currency exchanges,
+Before the currency exchange crackdown,

-adoption in India was growing at a rapid pace just like in every other country, told Bitcoin Australia.
+adoption in India was growing at a rapid pace like in every other country, he told Bitcoin Australia.

 He is not the only one banking on a return to normal.